How Imran Khan campaigns from prison in Pakistan: AI and clandestine canvassing - ExBulletin

 How Imran Khan campaigns from prison in Pakistan: AI and clandestine canvassing

-LAHORE/KARACHI, Pakistan (Reuters) – Days before Pakistan's Feb.
-8 elections, a masked and veiled Komal Asghar led a team of similarly dressed women through the alleys of the eastern city of Lahore from the country.
+LAHORE/KARACHI, Pakistan – Days before Pakistan's Feb.
+8 election, a masked and veiled Komal Asghar led a team of similarly dressed women through the alleys of the eastern city of Lahore.

 Their mission: knock on doors and distribute campaign leaflets adorned with photos of the imprisoned former prime minister, Imran Khan.